craftcms/docs/docs/6.x/extend/avenues.md

 Plugins have an entirely new, phased initialization mechanism that makes it much easier to reason about the availability of other systems and add features in a declarative way.

-As the application boots, Laravel instantiates each known service provider, including Craft and all plugins.
+As the application boots, Laravel instantiates each known service provider, including Craft itself.
 Those providers are then asked to [register](laravel:providers#the-register-method) any low-level behavior (like how classes are resolved through the container), and are later [booted](laravel:providers#the-boot-method).

+Plugins do not directly participate in the discovery process; rather, our own [`craftcms/plugin-installer` Composer plugin](https://github.com/craftcms/plugin-installer) caches packages with the `craftcms-plugin` type and checks whether they are installed and enabled before booting them.
+This way, they have the same ergonomics as a regular service provider, while remaining manageable via project config and respecting <config5:disabledPlugins>.

 ::: tip
-You’ll almost never need to implement the `register()` or `registerPlugin()` methods, and the kinds of things you can do in either are extremely limited.
+You’ll almost never need to implement the `register()` method, as the kinds of things you can at this stage are are extremely limited.

-As an example: it comes so early in the request lifecycle that the events system may not work reliably.
+As an example: registration comes so early in the request lifecycle that the events system may not work reliably.
 The app is still waiting to be told what class is responsible for dispatching events… and another service provider may re-bind it before an event triggers!
 :::